glenkleidon/JSON-ND/README.md

 The "strict" property indicates that non-conformant messages should be rejected.
 Where the strict propery is not used (or set to false) then no error message should be

-### JSON-ND Mime-Type
-_The specification_ recommends the MIME-Type `application/json-nd` with the parameters "version", "style" and "strict".

-This mime-type has been submitted to IANA for ratification.

 ### Error handling (strict indicator)

-The introduction of typing in JSON-ND introduces the need for error handling.
+The introduction of typing in JSON-ND introduces the need for error handling because there is a potential for data to be incompatible with the defition.

-_The specification_ states that the default action to be taken in the case of unknown properties, non-conformant values, or misalignment of range bounds in Arrays is to **ignore data and adhere the specified type**.
+JSON-ND syntax requires that default action when encountering unknown properties, non-conformant values, or misalignment of range bounds in Arrays is to **ignore data and adhere the specified type**.
 For example: the following non-conformant message:
 ```
 {"name:string": true, "items:integer[0,2]" : "[3,2.5,7]" }
 ```